 If whitish felt covers the underside of leaves, it is surely an attack of powdery mildew.

-- It helps to fertilize the soil with special hydrangea fertilizer and add as much heath as possible to the surface of the soil.
+- It helps to fertilize the soil with special hydrangea fertilizer.
+Additionally, spread as much heath as possible onto the surface of the soil.
 Mulch with pine bark to reduce pH a bit.